PostHog/posthog.com/contents/apps/amazon-kinesis/docs.md

 ### How do I install the Amazon Kinesis Import app for PostHog?

 1. Visit the 'Apps' page in your instance of PostHog.
-2. Search for 'Amazon Kinesis' and select the app, press Install.
+2. Search for 'AWS Kinesis' and select the app, press Install.
 3. Follow the steps to configure the app.
 3. Watch events roll in to PostHog.